Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 We represent players with the abstract class [Player](../../ProjectLCoreDocs/html/T_ProjectLCore_Players_Player.htm).
 It contains the [GetActionAsync](../../ProjectLCoreDocs/html/M_ProjectLCore_Players_Player_GetActionAsync.htm) method which is called by the game engine to get the action from the player.
 The method takes in a safe-to-modify wrapper of the current game context (using [GameInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameState_GameInfo.htm) and [PlayerInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PlayerState_PlayerInfo.htm) objects), the current [TurnInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_TurnInfo.htm) and an [ActionVerifier](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_Verification_ActionVerifier.htm) for AI players to debug their decision making process.

-> [!NOTE]
+{% include note.html content="
-> The [Player](../../ProjectLCoreDocs/html/T_ProjectLCore_Players_Player.htm) also has a [GetRewardAsync](../../ProjectLCoreDocs/html/M_ProjectLCore_Players_Player_GetRewardAsync.htm) method, which is called by a [GameActionProcessor](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_GameActionProcessor.htm) to get the reward for the player when he finishes a puzzle and there is more then one reward option.
+The [Player](../../ProjectLCoreDocs/html/T_ProjectLCore_Players_Player.htm) also has a [GetRewardAsync](../../ProjectLCoreDocs/html/M_ProjectLCore_Players_Player_GetRewardAsync.htm) method, which is called by a [GameActionProcessor](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_GameActionProcessor.htm) to get the reward for the player when he finishes a puzzle and there is more then one reward option.
+"%}

 These methods are asynchronous, so that they don't block the main thread and therefore make the game unresponsive.
 Every AI player inherits from the abstract class [AIPlayerBase](../../ProjectLCoreDocs/html/T_ProjectLCore_Players_AIPlayerBase.htm) and must implement the `GetAction` and `GetReward` methods.
 The asynchronous methods are implemented in the base class and asynchronously call the synchronous methods.

 AI players also have to implement the [Init](../../ProjectLCoreDocs/Help/html/M_ProjectLCore_Players_AIPlayerBase_Init.htm) method which is called by the game engine at the start of the game.
 The AI player gets information about the number of players in the game and a list of all puzzles in the game.
 There is also an option to pass a path to a configuration file.
 This is useful for AI players which need to load some data from a file.

-> [!TIP]
+{% include tip.html content="
-> The puzzle information might also prove useful.
+The puzzle information might also prove useful.
 Among the information the player gets when `GetAction` is called, there is a list of finished puzzles for every player.
 This can be used to deduce which puzzles are still left in the puzzle decks.

-> [!NOTE]
+"%}

+{% include note.html content="
-> The `AIPlayerBase` abstract class also implements the `InitAsync` method, which asynchronously calls the user implemented `Init` method.
+The `AIPlayerBase` abstract class also implements the `InitAsync` method, which asynchronously calls the user implemented `Init` method.
 All of the non-async methods (`Init`, `GetAction`, `GetReward`) are protected, meaning that only their async counterparts can be called from outside.
+"%}

 ## GameCore - tying it all together

 It all comes together in the [GameCore](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameCore.htm) class which provides a high-level abstraction of the entire game.
 It remembers the `GameState`, `Players` and their `PlayerStates`.
 It also has a `TurnManager` and `ActionProcessors` for each player.
 The API of the `GameCore` class is simple and easy to use, as seen in the [game loop example](#preview-of-the-game-engine).

-> [!NOTE]
+{% include note.html content="
-> For more details about the `GameCore`API, see the [GameCore](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameCore.htm) class documentation.
+For more details about the `GameCore`API, see the [GameCore](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameCore.htm) class documentation.
+"%}

 ## Where to go from here?